‘SpongeBob SquarePants, The Broadway Musical’ soaks up six Drama Desk Award wins

 NEW YORK — "SpongeBob SquarePants, The Broadway Musical " is making a big splash this theater award season.

-The new musical about the popular cartoon character picked six Drama Desk Awards Sunday night.
+The new musical about the popular cartoon character picked up six Drama Desk Awards Sunday night.
 The awards are the only in the city to honor broadway, off-broadway and off-off-broadway productions.

 Ethan slater took home the award for "Outstanding Actor in a Musical."